denten-papers/xp-routledge/proposal.md

 - *Hacking the Academy: New Approaches to Scholarship and Teaching from Digital Humanities* by Dan Cohen and Joseph Scheinfeldt (Michigan UP, 2015).[^ln-up]

-The "second generation" wave of DH is beginning to absorb the impact of the research program and administrative reform proposed by the first into its constituent fields.
+The "second generation" of DH is beginning to absorb the impact of the research program and administrative reform proposed by the first into its constituent fields.
 I hold that such specification is not only necessary, but also that it reaches a much wider audience.
 The application of the Digital